amalendu315/EmployeeLoanApp/README.md

-﻿🏦 Employee Loan Management System (CRM)
+﻿##🏦 Employee Loan Management System (CRM)

-A modern, full-stack Loan Management CRM built with .NET 8 Blazor Server and MudBlazor.
+#A modern, full-stack Loan Management CRM built with .NET 8 Blazor Server and MudBlazor.
 This application streamlines the loan lifecycle for organizations, from employee application to HR sanctioning, agreement signing, and final disbursement.

-🚀 Features
+##🚀 Features

 🔹 1.
 Comprehensive Loan Lifecycle (3-Stage Workflow)